 This 2020 map (like the old 2003 edition) shows more than a dozen Marin County Open Space District preserves, including Mount Burdell, Loma Alta, Indian Valley, Rush Creek, and Big Rock Ridge Area, plus a corner of Mt.
 Tamalpais Watershed (Sky Oaks, Bon Tempe Lake and Phoenix Lake areas).
 You'll also find Frank Lloyd Wright's Marin County Civic Center, a Native American museum, a reconstructed Miwok village, historic barns and ranches, and a historic Chinese shrimp fishing camp.

 The skinnier format of this map lets us show Sonoma Baylands, a lovely counterpart to Hamlton Wetlands, with views far up and down San Pablo Bay.
-We were also able to fit the essential text out in the Bay.
+All the essential (updated) text from the old map fits in the Bay.

 The interim third edition, below, is available only as a photocopy or inkjet print, sold directly to you.
 Our tiny print runs let us keep this map totlly up to date, but the material and labor costs make it prohibitively expensive to resell to most stores.
 In big retail stores like REI you're still likely to find the 2003 2nd edition, until early 2020.